Art-of-WiFi/UniFi-API-client/README.md

 ## Requirements

 - a server with:
-  - PHP 5.5.0 or higher (soon this requirement will be raised to PHP **7.4**)
+  - PHP 5.5.0 or higher (this requirement will soon be raised to PHP **7.4**)
   - PHP json and PHP cURL modules
   - tested on Apache 2.4 with PHP 5.6.1 and cURL 7.42.1 and with PHP 7.4.9 and cURL 7.68.0
 - direct network connectivity between this server and the host and port (usually TCP port 8443 or port 443 for UniFi OS) where the UniFi Controller is running
-- you must use **accounts with local access** to access the UniFi Controller API through this class, do not use UniFi Cloud accounts and do not enable 2FA on the accounts that you use with this class
+- you **must** use **accounts with local access permissions** to access the UniFi Controller API through this class
+- do not use UniFi Cloud accounts and do not enable 2FA for the accounts that you use with this class

 ## UniFi OS Support